-Staff, volunteers and governors must follow the procedures set out below in the event of a safeguarding issue.

-Please note - in this and subsequent sections, you should take any references to the DSL to mean "the DSL (or deputy DSL)".
+- Staff, volunteers and governors must follow the procedures set out below in the event of a safeguarding issue. - Please note in this and subsequent sections, you should take any references to the DSL to mean "the DSL (or deputy DSL)".

-7.1 If a child is suffering or likely to suffer from harm, or in immediate danger
+7.1 If a child is suffering or likely to suffer harm, or in immediate danger

-Make a referral to children's social care and/or the police immediately if you believe a child is suffering or likely to suffer from harm, or in immediate danger.
-Anyone can make a referral.
+Staff will tell the DSL immediately.
+Staff should not wait to write up the incident.
+The DSL will make a referral to children's social care and/or the police immediately if you believe a child is suffering or likely to suffer from harm, or in immediate danger.
+Anyone can make a referral, if it is not possible to tell a DSL immediately staff will make a referral themselves.

 Tell the DSL (see section 5.2) as soon as possible if you make a referral directly.
+The information must be recorded on CPOMS on the same day.